-It is usually managed with glasses and/or contact lenses to allow clear distance vision.
-The causes of myopia are complex and are still being researched, but in simple terms it probably comes down to a combination of both genetic (family history) and environmental influences such as the amount of time spent reading vs time spent outdoors.
+The causes of myopia are complex and it’s an area of ongoing research, but in simple terms it’s a combination of both genetic (family history) and environmental influences such as the amount of time spent reading and on screens vs time spent outdoors.

-While it’s true that short-sightedness can be corrected by wearing glasses or contact lenses, or even eye laser surgery (LASIK or PRK), higher degrees of myopia are associated with serious eye conditions such as retinal detachments and glaucoma.
-So ideally, customised eyecare that prevents or slows the progression of myopia is better than simply accepting stronger & stronger lenses.
-Even laser eye surgery for myopia does not reduce these risks.
-Children, teenagers, and young adults seem to be the most susceptible to worsening vision from increasing myopia.
+Customised eyecare that prevents or slows the progression of myopia is better than simply accepting stronger & stronger lenses.
 As behavioural optometrists, at Custom Eyecare we are more interested in the prevention of myopia rather than the easy option of simply prescribing stronger & stronger glasses.

 What is myopia?
 Watch this video: